Rheumatoid arthritis is an

 TNF-blockers used to treat rheumatoid arthritis may lead to psoriasis.
 Annals of the Rheumatic Diseases, February 2009.

-Patients with rheumatoid arthritis who are treated with low-dose of the
+Patients who are treated with low-dose of the

 steroid prednisone have an increased risk of coming down with pneumonia.
 Most other drugs used to treat arthritis